 The rabies vaccine protects your cat from becoming infected with rabies, a virus that causes deadly brain inflammation.
-Rabies is a zoonotic disease, which means it can infect people and animals.
+Rabies is a zoonotic disease, which means it can be transmitted from animals to people.

 Rabies is transmitted to pets and people by wild animals like bats, foxes, raccoons, and skunks.
 Animal bites are the most common mode of transmission.
 Rabies is almost always a fatal disease.

-The American Association of Feline Practitioners oversees a Feline Vaccination Advisory Panel, which periodically reviews the vaccination guidelines and research and offers recommendations for all cats.
-Pet owners can read the AAFP Feline Vaccination Advisory Panel feline vaccination guidelines online.
+The American Association of Feline Practitioners (AAFP) oversees a Feline Vaccination Advisory Panel, which periodically reviews the vaccination guidelines and research and offers recommendations for all cats.
+Pet owners can read the 2020 American Animal Hospital Association/AAFP Feline Vaccination Guidelines online.

 Some vaccines are considered “core,” meaning they are recommended for all cats.
-Core vaccines include feline panleukopenia (feline distemper or FPV), feline herpesvirus (feline viral rhinotracheitis) and feline calicivirus (FCV).
+Core vaccines include feline panleukopenia virus (FPV), feline herpesvirus (FHV-1), and feline calicivirus (FCV).
 Other vaccines, like feline leukemia virus (FeLV), are considered “non-core vaccines,” which means they are recommended for some cats, but other cats might not need it.